SenseNet/sn-client/packages/gatsby-source-sensenet/README.md

 ## How to contribute

-Before you start working on this package please check the [contibution guide](https://github.com/SenseNet/sn-client/blob/develop/CONTRIBUTING.md) first.
+Before you start working on this package please check the [contribution guide](https://github.com/SenseNet/sn-client/blob/develop/CONTRIBUTING.md) first.